 These cataracts appear on the cortex or outer edge of your eye lens.
 They begin at white wedges that point inward.
 Cortical cataracts scatter light.
 They cause glare and make it difficult to drive after dark.
 Patients who have them describe hazy vision and report difficulty distinguishing similar colors.
 The distance vision and the ability to judge distances may also become impaired.
 Cortical cataracts affect both near and far sight, so we recommend surgical removal immediately.

 Posterior subcapsular cataracts develop behind the capsule that holds your lens in place.
 They block light passing through the lens.
 Symptoms develop early and you may notice changes to your vision in a few months.
 Close-up vision and bright lighting may become a problem.

 Our eye doctors may recommend cataract surgery to restore your sight, and adults typically stay awake for the procedure.
 Local anesthesia administered through a shot or eye drops prevents you from experiencing any pain.
 Children undergoing cataract surgery are typically asleep for the procedure.

 Your doctor uses a microscope for a close-up view of your eye.
 An incision is made and one of our cataract surgeons in Arizona removes the lens in one of the following procedures:

 Wondering if you have cataract development?
 Symptoms can differ for advanced cataracts vs a mild cataract.
 Nonetheless, it’s best to get an eye exam with a professional to examine your clouded lens.
+Some people experience double vision, blurry vision, reduced contrast sensitivity, loss of depth perception and more.
 Get more information on our symptoms of cataracts page.